Thursday, September 26, 2024

 ...

 That hard-hitting but accurate statement is dangerous to government - the preoccupation with the official inquiry is not.
 So, let's keep it safe, guys.
-Just stick to the inquiry issue?
+Just stick to the inquiry issue.
 Yep.
 Good distraction.
 It helps stop the public from demanding an outright criminal investigation.
-The worst that will happen with an inquiry is a few fall-guys getting hand slaps.
-No Nuremberg-2.0, so roll on the next "pandemic".
+The worst that'll happen with an inquiry is a few fall-guys getting hand slaps.
+No Nuremberg-2.0, so roll on the next "pandemic"...and we, the media, get no target on our backs.
+Phew.
+Back in business.

 I can give another personal example.
 The forum, The BFD, published an article of mine that I originally titled "Is the New Zealand government Evil" which was [too?] hard-hitting.
-The BFD published the article, but changed the title to an empty "Does evil lurk behind the mask".
-Again, I presume the BFD doesn't want to provoke to the point of finding themselves being targeted by government.
+The BFD published the article, but changed the title to a basically meaningless and non-clickbait "Does evil lurk behind the mask".
+Again, I presume the BFD didn't want to provoke to the point of finding themselves targeted by government.

-After videoing a friend coming into Auckland airport, the police somehow managed to arrest and significantly injure Liz for her videoing "crime", and without explaining the law she was breaking.
+After videoing a friend coming into Auckland airport, the police somehow managed to arrest and significantly injure Liz for her video "crime", and without explaining the law she was breaking.
 She was later convicted of assault for lightly touching an airport personnel's shoulder, though only to get her attention.
+Yes, they got Liz on an obviously pathetic technicality.
 Basically, the state let Liz Gunn (and everyone else) know who's boss.
 Gunn's new political party, New Zealand Loyal, is now over.
-It seems there will be no true opposition, thank you.
+It seems there will be no true opposition in New Zealand, thank you.
+Power talks.

 I believe the world we're living in is run by killers.
-That is, people who have so much power, and who take their master agenda so seriously, that they will do whatever it takes to protect it - including assassinations if ultimately required.
+As power is a competitive game, is makes sense that the most ruthless players will gravitate to the top.
+It seems our world is run by people who take their agenda's so seriously, that they will do whatever it takes to protect them - including assassinations as required.
 As long as this is the case, as I believe it is, real opposition will be forever hard to find.
+It takes too much courage.

 Tuesday, September 24, 2024